GASPI-Forum/GASPI-Forum.github.io/gaspi.md

 one-sided RDMA driven communication in a Partitioned Global Address Space.

-GASPI-1.0 was approved by the GASPI Consortium on June 14 in 2013 and the current version GASPI-16.1 was released on November 16 in 2013.
+GASPI-1.0 was approved by the GASPI Consortium on June 14 in 2013 and the current version GASPI-16.1 was released in Februar 2016.

 - [Download GASPI-16.1](https://raw.githubusercontent.com/GASPI-Forum/GASPI-Forum.github.io/master/standards/GASPI-16.1.pdf)

 ***

 ### GPI-2 - GASPI Implementation

 The new release of GPI, GPI-2, provides users with an open source reference implementation of the GASPI standard, providing an API for C and C++ codes that facilitates scalable parallel applications.
 Further information about GPI-2 can be